 Scenically located at the foot of the Himalayas, Chandigarh boasts a modern infrastructure, open spaces, greenery, cleanliness, and a relatively low population density.
 Divided into 46 rectangular sectors, numbered 1-12 and 14-47 (13 was deemed unlucky), most sectors have an area of nearly 250 acres and a housing capacity of about 15,000 people.
 Designed to be self-contained in civic amenities, the sectors are separated from each other by broad streets for the city's fast-moving arterial traffic.
 In the northeast is the artificial Lake Sukhna, a major recreational spot of the city.

-A wonderfully whimsical creation, unusual in modern India, is Nek Chand's rock garden, made from building and industrial refuse.
+A wonderfully whimsical creation is Nek Chand's rock garden, made from building and industrial refuse.
 I had seen it as a teenager in 1983 but nothing quite prepared me for its expanded scale and the audacity of its creations when I went back in Sept 2006.
 I stayed in a hotel in sector 17, probably upon the still buried remains of an ancient Harappan settlement, part of a civilization best known to us for its urban town planning.